How To Keep Cats Cool and Safe in the Summer Months

 Like us, cats will seek shade in particularly hot and sunny weather so make sure they have a few shady spots in the garden that they can escape to.

-For cats whose outdoor space is within an enclosure, shade is absolutely essential, and they must also be able to access the house whensoever they wish.
+For cats whose outdoor space is within an enclosure, shade is absolutely essential, and they must also be able to access the house whenever they wish.

-Signs that your cat may be suffering from heatstroke include panting, sweaty paw pads and restlessness.
+Signs that your cat may be suffering from heatstroke include panting or rapid breathing, sweaty paw pads, restlessness or lethargy, diarrhoea, sickness or drooling.
 If you notice any of these symptoms ring your vet for advice.

 I can’t overestimate the importance of having multiple drinking stations around your home – irrespective of the weather!
 Change the water daily and keep the bowls filled to the rim.